opuswallet/opus-jobs/frontend-engineer.md

 ### Responsibilities

-- Work alongside a team of engineers to build, ship, improve and maintain our mobile application on iOS and Android.
+- You will work alongside a team of engineers to build, ship, improve and maintain our mobile application on iOS and Android.

 ### Qualifications

-- Experience at a successful technology company at a level of Staff Engineer or higher.
+- Experience at a successful technology company at a level of Staff Engineer or higher

 ### Location